 Quarterly the bank reports to PSZAF the trading book risks of the large risk counterparties as well.
-The total was HUF 91 633.892 million on 31 December 2008.
+The total was HUF 48,505 million at year end.
 In connection with this value the Bank did not have to allocate additional capital requirement.
 This is due to the fact that there was no large risk client with trading book risk who exceeded the determined percentage of the guarantee capital (20% in case of the owner and its subsidiaries, and 25% for the other clients).